DilanCF/CMSC412_notes/lecture/Lecture15.md

 What we start with is the page frame number and ID

-For every page frame in the inverted page table, need to search and find if this entry appears anywehrre
+For every page frame in the inverted page table, need to search and find if this entry appears anywhere

 Has not been implemented according to prof